 Powerful earthquake hits west Afghanistan, a week after strong quakes in same region

-ISLAMABAD — A powerful 6.3 magnitude earthquake struck western Afghanistan on Sunday, just over a week after strong quakes and aftershocks killed thousands of people and flattened entire villages in the same region.
+ISLAMABAD — A powerful 6.3 magnitude earthquake struck western Afghanistan on Sunday, just over a week after strong quakes and aftershocks killed thousands of people and flattened entire villages in the same province.

-The U.S. Geological Survey said the latest quake's epicenter was about 34 kilometers (21 miles) outside Herat, the provincial capital, and eight kilometers (five miles) below the surface.
+The U.S. Geological Survey said the latest quake's epicenter was about 21 miles outside Herat, the provincial capital, and five miles below the surface.

-Aid group Doctors Without Borders said two people were reported dead while Herat Regional Hospital received over 100 people injured in Sunday's temblor.

-Mohammad Zahir Noorzai, head of the emergency relief team in Herat province said one person died and nearly 150 others were injured.
-He added that casualty numbers might rise, as they are yet to reach all affected areas.
+Save the Children said four people have died and that Herat Regional Hospital has received 153 injured.
+Everything in the Baloch area of Rabat Sangi district has collapsed.
+Several villages have been destroyed, according to the aid group.
+Authorities have given lower casualty numbers.

 "We have to help in any way possible," he said.